-Any claim for punitive damages against DePuy International cannot be maintained because an award of punitive damages under any state's law deemed to apply to this action would be void for vagueness, both facially and as applied.
-Among other deficiencies, there is an absence of adequate notice of what conduct is subject to punishment; an absence of adequate notice of what punishment may be imposed; an absence of a predetermined limit, such as a maximum multiple of compensatory damages or a maximum amount, on the amount of punitive damages that a jury may impose; a risk that punitive damages will be imposed retrospectively based on conduct that was not deemed punishable at the time the conduct occurred; and it would permit and encourage arbitrary and discriminatory enforcement, all in violation of the due process clause of the Fifth and Fourteenth Amendments to the United States Constitution, the due process provisions of the state constitution of any state whose law is deemed to apply in this matter, and the common law and public policies of any state whose law is deemed to apply in this case.
+Any claim for punitive damages against DePuy cannot be maintained because an award of punitive damages under current Indiana law, and any other state's law deemed to apply to this action, would be void for vagueness, both facially and as applied.
+Among other deficiencies, there is an absence of adequate notice of what conduct is subject to punishment; an absence of adequate notice of what punishment may be imposed; an absence of a predetermined limit, such as a maximum multiple of compensatory damages or a maximum amount, on the amount of punitive damages that a jury may impose; a risk that punitive damages will be imposed retrospectively based on conduct that was not deemed punishable at the time the conduct occurred; and it would permit and encourage arbitrary and discriminatory enforcement, all in violation of the due process clause of the Fifth and Fourteenth Amendments to the United States Constitution, the due process provisions of the Indiana state constitution, and the common law and public policies of Indiana and similar protections afforded by any other state whose law is deemed to apply in this case.